ilpianista/harbour-Blocky/README.md

 [Sailfish OS](https://sailfishos.org) UI for [blocky](https://0xerr0r.github.io/blocky/).

-This application uses **root** privileges to run as this is needed to start `blocky` with root privileges.
+This application uses **root** privileges to run as this is needed to modify `blocky`'s configuration and restart it.
 This is a security risk!
 However, the `blocky` process uses its own user.

 ## Install